dkom-panron/LOTI.05.095-Assignment1/README.md

 	```
 	* jackal_custom is a sparse environment.
 More cluttered 300 navigation environments from the [BARN](https://cs.gmu.edu/~xiao/Research/BARN/BARN.html) dataset, named `world_0` to `world_299`, could also be used.

-2. To start the Nesterov accelerated gradient based planner, run:
+2. To start the planner, run:
 	```
 	rosrun planner jackalnav.py [nesterov, cem, gauss_newton, cem_nesterov] [maxiter] [num_controls] [num_samples (if using cem)]
 	```